-The following may make application to their election authority to become deputy registrars:
+The following may make applications to their election authority to become deputy registrars:

 - Chief librarian or their designee

-- Principal or their designee of a high school, elementary school or vocational school
+- The principal or their designee of a high school, elementary school or vocational school

 - President or their designee of a university, college, community college, academy or other institution of learning

 - Officials or their designees of bona fide labor organizations

 - Officials or their designees of bona fide state civic organizations as certified by the State Board of Elections